JohnnyXavier/johnnyxavier.github.io/_posts/java/2021-06-25-language-java-reactive-functional-pipelines.md

 it will just work...
 That simple!

-as you can see on the code below this one is a bit more complex.
+as you can see on the code below, this one is a bit more complex.
 We have a few safeguards for null keys or disconnected clusters, but bar that it is an async put to the cache and a sync get from the cache.

 the fact that putting a record into the cache is async, allows for a fire and forget functionality.
 If someone requested data we don't want them waiting because our cache is lagging or there are connectivity problems.